dacarras/r4sda/README.md

   - `lsa_weights()` add normalized and effective sample weights to the provided data frame
   - `local_path()` aids the generation of relative working folders, by turning relative locations into a absolute folder paths.
+Useful for generaing code that works in Unix and Windows machines.
   - \[…\]

 ## Example